digitalrebar/doc/deployment/install/ansible.rst

 #.
 Log in to Digital Rebar on http://127.0.0.1:3000 using default user ``rebar`` and password ``rebar1``
 #.
 Wait for the first annealing pass to complete (all marks are green).
 Please be patient on the first run because Digital Rebar is building and caching provisioning images (during ``provisioner-base-images`` role) from the downloaded ISOs

-If this is the first install, the Docker and KVM nodes approach will allow for some experimentation with Digital Rebar with minimla network configuration.
+If this is the first install, the Docker and KVM nodes approach will allow for some experimentation with Digital Rebar with minimal network configuration.

 KVM Nodes (high fidelity test)